This week's Agent Spotlight features Jill Corcoran of Jill Corcoran Literary Agency.

 Discover the Life of a Children's Book Agent - Q&A with Jill Corcoran at Institute of Children's Literature (12/2009).

 Interview with Literary Agent Jill Corcoran at Hunger Mountain (07/2009).

 Mini-View with Jill Corcoran on Terry Pierce's blog (03/2009).

 Around the Web:

-See Ms. Corcoran’s Directory of All Posts on her website for query tips, preferences, client news, and more!
+See Ms. Corcoran’s Directory of All Posts on her blog for query tips, preferences, client news, and more.

 Also, keep your eye on the sidebar of her blog for conferences, workshops, and events she will be attending/teaching.

 Queries and Synopsis: How to Get an Agent Salivating to Read Your Manuscript at Ingrid's Notes - fabulous notes and tips on Ms. Corcoran.